frankleitelemoscosta/The_Walking_in_Matrix/README.md

   <li>Results</li>
 </ul>

-<h3>COMPILER</h3>
+<h3>COMPILATION</h3>

-The compiler is the first thing for you execute and happend for program init, for this you write make in terminal and after you write make run for execute the program look:
+The compiler is the first thing for you execute and happend for start the program, for this you write make in terminal and after you write make run for execute the program look: